Rajpratik71/Mininet-wiki/FAQ.md

 > VT-X/AMD-V Hardware acceleration is not available on your system.
 Your 64-bit guest will fail
 > to detect a 64-bit CPU and will not be able to boot.

 The problem is not that you don't have a 64-bit CPU (you probably do if you have anything as good as, say an intel Core 2 Duo from 2006.)
+Rather, the problem more likely that:

+* You need to enable VT-X/AMD hardware virtualization in the BIOS

+  Fix this by enabling it in your BIOS. ;-)

-Rather, the problem is that you are trying to run two virtual machine monitors - Hyper-V and VirtualBox - at the same time, and this does not work with 64-bit guest OSes.
+* You are trying to run two virtual machine monitors - Hyper-V and VirtualBox - at the same time, and this does not work with 64-bit guest OSes, or

     A simple solution to this problem is to turn off Hyper-V (in Windows 8, this is done via "Enable/Disable Windows Features" in the Windows Control Panel.)
 This has been tested and verified on Windows 8.

     If you need to keep running Hyper-V, you could try creating a 32-bit Mininet VM (very easy - just read our instructions on the Documentation page), or you could run the Mininet VM image natively in Hyper-V by:

-1. Converting the `.vmdk` disk image to a `.vhd` using Microsoft's [Virtual Machine Converter](http://technet.microsoft.com/en-us/library/hh967435.aspx).
+    1. Converting the `.vmdk` disk image to a `.vhd` using Microsoft's [Virtual Machine Converter(http://technet.microsoft.com/en-us/library/hh967435.aspx).
     2. Creating a new Hyper-V virtual machine using the new `.vhd` image as its hard drive.
     3. Creating an "external" virtual switch in Hyper-V manager, sharing the interface with the host OS.

 ***